Thor Halvorssen (businessman): Arrest and imprisonment

-Halvorssen was held without being charged for eight days.
-By the time he was released, he had still not been charged with a crime—the only thing that kept him in prison was an order of arrest signed eight days after his actual detention.
-Halvorssen was beaten and suffered from mistreatment while in the notorious Retén de Catia prison, ranked among the most cruel prisons in the world by human-rights organisations.
+Halvorssen was initially held without an order of arrest for eight days and was later moved to the Retén de Catia prison, a maximum security prison home to Venezuela's most notorious criminals.
+Havlorssen's son, Thor Halvorssen, led an international movement calling for his father's release.
 International organizations, including Amnesty International, a Nicaraguan cardinal, and members of the British Parliament, protested Halvorssen case.
 Halvorssen was exonerated and his order of arrest rescinded.
-No files were ever charged against him.
+No charges were ever filed against him.
 After his release, the United Nations-affiliated International Society for Human Rights appointed him director of their Pan-American Committee.
 During his time in prison, when there was an all out media campaign against him, Halvorssen was supported by the New York District Attorney Robert Morgenthau who praised his efforts as someone who provided assistance to his office in the fight against the international narcotics business, as well as to federal law enforcement officials of the United States.
+He was released from prison after 74 days and moved to the Jockey Club luxury condominium two days later.

-In 1994, Halvorssen wrote a Wall Street Journal editorial recounting his ordeal and explained that prior to his arrest he had been investigating Banco Latino for money laundering and for being a Ponzi scheme.
+In March 1994, Halvorssen wrote a Wall Street Journal editorial recounting his ordeal and explained that prior to his arrest he had been investigating Banco Latino for money laundering and for being a Ponzi scheme.
 Halvorssen explained that he was arrested in Caracas one day after a Banco Latino official asked him to come to Venezuela from New York for a meeting with the bank's chairman.
 Halvorssen was warned by a U.S. Treasury Department agent that the meeting with Banco Latino was a trap.
 Halvorssen went anyway and was arrested.
-Banco Latino went on to become the largest bank fraud in Venezuelan history.

-In GQ magazine, Isabel Hilton also covers Halvorssen's investigation of Orlando Castro Llanes, a Venezuelan businessman of Cuban descent and owner of the Grupo Progreso.
+In GQ magazine, Isabel Hilton also covers Halvorssen's investigation of Orlando Castro Llanes.
 Hilton states that Castro was involved in arranging the false arrest of Halvorssen and the media campaign to destroy his reputation.
-According to Hilton, Castro was linked as a money laundering partner to drug kingpin Pablo Escobar in a letter written by Escobar to his attorney; the authenticity of the letter is questioned by Castro's attorney.
+According to Halvorssen, Castro was linked as a money laundering partner to drug kingpin Pablo Escobar in a letter written by Escobar to his attorney; the authenticity of the letter remains questioned.

 Castro had visited Halvorssen in prison with his son who beat Halvorssen while he was handcuffed to a chair.
 Wire reports and newspaper articles written during his time in prison portrayed Halvorssen as guilty and corrupt.
 A framework of opinion was created to destroy any credibility Halvorssen could have when testifying in a court of law in the United States.
 Regarding the charges of terrorism she writes: "In reality, the police case against Halvorssen was non-existent…He was completely exonerated."
 Armando Valladares describes Halvorssen's decision to serve as anti-Drug Czar as "quixotic" for having "simultaneously took on the entire banking sector without a budget or structural support in the government."